Transport and Driving in Thailand

 Air travel is a fast and affordable way to travel longer distances in Thailand.
 Many low-cost airlines operate in the country, with Air Asia being one of the most popular.

 Thailand’s largest airport is Suvarnabhumi Airport in Bangkok and the national carrier is Thai Airways.
-The other international airports in Thailand are in Chiang Mai, Chiang Rai, Hat-Yai and Phuket, but the country has 100 airports in total, a huge amount for such a small country.
+The other international airports in Thailand are in Chiang Mai, Chiang Rai, Hat-Yai and Phuket, but the country has close to 100 airports in total.

 Suvarnabhumi Airport can be reached via the Bangkok-Chon Buri Motorway, several city bus routes and an express rail link.